-Founded in April 2015 the MIT Biotech Group is an organization dedicated to serving as the student hub for outward-facing life sciences activities at MIT.
-The goal of MBG is to provide MIT trainees with useful exposure to careers, people, and opportunities in various areas of the Biotechnology industry.
+Founded in 2015, the MIT Biotech Group is an organization dedicated to serving as the student hub for outward-facing life sciences activities at MIT.
+Its goal is to provide MIT trainees with useful exposure to careers, people, and opportunities in various areas of the Biotechnology industry.
 Join the mailing list: http://biotech.mit.edu/contact/

 The MIT $100K Entrepreneurship Competition

 Each year, MIT holds a $100K competition in which students develop business plans to establish new companies.
 HST students who have entered the competition, some of whom have been members of winning teams, have found it to be an excellent way to "learn while doing."
 A number of HST student-led companies have been founded as a result of this competition.